KarinaJadia/menu/README.md

-super ugly but quick way to get the menus, just click the button for the dining hall
+super ugly but quick way to get the menus, just click the buttons for the menus and use the dropdown to filter

 https://karinajadia.github.io/menu/